deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 Kirk watched Lewis’ shoulders sag, before he turned around.
 "And Cimbrean is even further.
 Two months, Kirk.
 If I had the fastest ship in the Milky Way *right here*, it’d take me *two months* to get home.
 On most ships?
 Like, if I tried to hitch-hike home on freighters and whatever, I could be at it for *years*."

 He dismissed the galactic projection with a swipe of his arm.
 "I am a *long way* from other humans right now.
 I like you and Vedreg well enough, sure.
-But...
-You guys can go without, if you have to.
+But...You guys can go without, if you have to.
 Me? if I’m not very, very careful, I’ma go crazy and I fucking know it.
 I have GOT to take care of myself: No mess.
 No clutter.
 Do my chores, exercise, say my fuckin’ prayers, whatever, and **maybe** I’ll be able to go a few years without completely losing my shit."

 There was a long moment of silence, and then Lewis climbed back into his Thinking Chair.
 "So mebbe you’d better let me get on with all this studying I gotta do, ‘cause the sooner I get it done and come up with a solution, the sooner I can get out of this cage you’ve shoved me in.
 Good talk, buddy.
 Let’s do this again tomorrow."